Ling-Fei-Ren/AceFraud/README.md

-This is the code for our paper [IGNAS: An Imbalanced Graph Neural Architecture Search Framework for Fraud Detection] It is a differentiable architecture search for fraud detection.
+This is the code for our paper [IGNAS: An Imbalanced Multi-relational Graph Neural Architecture Search Framework for Fraud Detection] It is a differentiable architecture search for fraud detection.

 Requirements：
 torch-cluster==1.5.7